37Rb/discourse-chatbot-kb-tools/README.md

 options:
   -h, --help            show this help message and exit -e EMBEDDING, --embedding EMBEDDING
-                        The embedding ID
-  -p POST, --post POST  The post ID
+                        Compare to the embedding with ID -p POST, --post POST  Compare to the post with ID
   -t TOPIC, --topic TOPIC
-                        The topic ID
-  -n NUMBER, --number NUMBER
+                        Compare to a post in the topic with ID -n NUMBER, --number NUMBER
-                        The post number in a topic
+                        The post number in a topic (used with --topic) -f FILE, --file FILE  Compare to the contents of a file -s STRING, --string STRING
+                        Compare the query to a given string
 ```

 One of --embedding, --post, or --topic are required to find the post embedding that the query will be compared to.